johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-09-docusaurus-3-how-to-migrate-rehype-plugins/index.md

 You'll note the old plugin has the name `image-fetch-priority-rehype-plugin.js` and the new plugin has the name `image-fetch-priority-rehype-plugin.mjs`.
 This is because the new plugin is an ES Module and the old plugin is CommonJS.

-Further to that, the old plugin used `module.exports = imageFetchPriorityRehypePluginFactory` to expose functionality and the new plugin uses `export default imageFetchPriorityRehypePluginFactory`.
+Further to that, the old plugin used `module.exports = imageFetchPriorityRehypePlugin` to expose functionality and the new plugin uses `export default imageFetchPriorityRehypePlugin`.

 ### Different AST